Informfully/Documentation/docs/source/methods.rst

 **experiments.remove**

-* Deletes and experiment from database
+* Deletes and experiments from the database
 * Input:

-  * experimentId: Id of experiment to remove
+  * experimentId: ID of the experiment to remove

 **experiments.update**